 There is also a overgrown trail on the western side of the mountain summit.
 When the hiking trail goes off of the rock, stay on the rock and go down to the edge of the steep slabs.
 Go across rocks and oak trees until able to crash through the woods to the top of the Monolith Crag (this became a learned experience and without any experience great potential for an epic doing it).
 At the Monolith the trail enters the woods before Monolith's edge, at some stacked fallen downed trees on the western side of the slab top.
 Trail is very exposed in places and a long distance to the road.
 Another access to the Monolith trail is to follow the trial down off the rocks west and take a little used side trail west.
 This goes to some open crags and pine.
 Go down the opening for a long ways until escape to woods left, east is reasonable over a few rocks.
 Experience again is very helpful going down this way.
 The longest way down is the hiking trail.

-Rappelling 'Utopia' should only be a minor trouble with the small downed tree branches and small rocks should be cleared first the ropes might pull down.
-Totally doable.
+Rappelling 'Utopia' should only be a minor trouble with the small downed tree branches and small rocks should be cleared first the ropes might pull down okay.
+Likely easily doable.